chahinsellami/chatapp/README.md

 - Messages appear instantly and are stored in SQLite

 ### 3. **See Typing Indicators**
-- While typing, your typing status is sent to the server
+- While typing, your typing status is sent via WebSocket in real-time
-- If simulated (multiple users), you'd see "X is typing..." with animated dots
+- Other clients instantly see "X is typing..." with animated dots
 - Typing indicators automatically expire after 2 seconds of inactivity

 ### 4. **Delete Messages**